Coach Kaizen

 Use this as your starting point for the fishbone and 5 Whys.

-After your in-person fishbone session, upload a photo of the completed diagram here.
-This is optional but recommended — it keeps the visual record with the project.
+After your session, upload a photo of the completed diagram.
+Optional but recommended.

 Upload a photo of your fishbone diagram